utXkarsh/beatsync/README.md

 # Beatsync

 Beatsync is a high-precision web audio player built for multi-device playback.
+The official app is [beatsync.gg](https://www.beatsync.gg/).

 https://github.com/user-attachments/assets/2aa385a7-2a07-4ab5-80b1-fda553efc57b